AshleyCoder3/web-45-web-sprint-challenge-build-a-web-api-AshleyCoder3/README.md

 - Your app must be able to run in Node v.12.
 Do not use newer features of Node (e.g.: optional chaining and nullish coalescing NOT supported).
 - Use an HTTP client like `HTTPie`, `Postman` or `Insomnia` to manually test the API's endpoints.
 - Use Express Routers to organize your endpoints.
-- Even though you are only required to write two middleware functions, it is advised that you leverage middlewares as much as possible.
+- Even though you are only required to write two middleware functions, it is advised that you leverage middleware's as much as possible.
 - You are welcome to create additional files, but **do not move or rename existing files** or folders.
 - In your solution, it is essential that you follow best practices and produce clean and professional results.
 - Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `<firstName-lastName>` branch.
+- [X] Submit via Codegrade by pushing commits to your `<firstName-lastName>` branch.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [X] Check Codegrade before the deadline to compare its results against your local tests.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [X] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [X] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions